www.handicapmd.com - HandicapMD

 Occupational Medicine & Preventive Medicine Physician

-What is the Concierge Handicap Parking Tag Evaluation Process?
+What is the Concierge Disability Parking Tag Evaluation Process?

 1. Initial Contact: The individual interested in obtaining a disability tag reaches out to the concierge service, which could be through a website, phone call, or in-person visit.
 The service provides detailed information about the requirements and the process.